RetroPie/RetroPie-Docs/docs/WonderSwan.md

 WonderSwan is a handheld gaming device that was released by Bandai solely in Japan in 1991.
 ***
-This is currently an experimental built and can be installed from the experimental menu of the RetroPie Setup Script.
 This emulator emulates both the WonderSwan and the WonderSwan Color.

 ## Emulator: [Libretro-mednafen-wswan](https://github.com/libretro/beetle-wswan-libretro.git)